 Misclassified transactions skew projections

 When an expense lands in the wrong category—say, a contractor payment coded as office supplies—your cost assumptions become unreliable.
+Without proper cost allocation, 20-30% of client relationships may be losing money.
 You might forecast lower labor costs than reality, which could lead to hiring decisions you can’t actually afford.
+Correct classification also helps you understand your true costs so you can optimize pricing strategy decisions.

 Unreconciled accounts create phantom cash